Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Method

 An upper limit can be applied to the black hole mass ranges based on whether the two binary components have been resolved in the VLBI observations.
-The diameter of a resolved black hole shadow is related to its mass $m$ by
+The diameter of a resolved black hole shadow is related to its mass ($m$) by

-where $D_A$ is the angular diameter distance which can be calculated from knowledge of the source's redshift \citep{bardeen_timelike_1973}.
+where $D_A$ is the angular diameter distance, which can be calculated from knowledge of the source's redshift \citep{Bardeen:1973tla}.
 Redshift can be measured from other observations of the host galaxy's emission or absorption lines.
 As such, even if the shadow is not resolved, this expression provides an upper limit on the black hole mass.
-A lower limit can be estimated from SED models of such systems (see \cite{pesce_toward_2021}) and the fact that the source has been detected in the first place.
+A lower limit can be estimated from spectral energy distribution models of such systems \citep{pesce_toward_2021,tiede_hot_2025} and the fact that the source has been detected in the first place.
 Scaling relations between the black hole and host galaxy will also be useful for determining the likely lower limit.
 For the subsequent example cases, it is assumed that the total black hole mass is known to within an order of magnitude of solar masses.

 Semi-major axis can be constrained from measurement of the angular separation of the binary across different observations.
-Assuming a near face-on orbit with little inclination, the maximum semi-major axis can be determined by assuming a highly elliptical orbit and that the observed black holes are currently at periastron.
+Assuming a near face-on orbit, the maximum semi-major axis can be determined by assuming a highly elliptical orbit and that the observed black holes are currently at periastron (where $r_\text{sep}$ is the observed separation at this point).

 For an inclined orbit, the observed separation is a function of the semi-major axis and the inclination.
 In the worst-case, a binary may be viewed completely edge on ($i = \frac{\pi}{2}$) with the black holes almost aligned.
 The observed instantaneous separation would then be a tiny fraction of the true semi-major axis.
 From multiple observations (as would be required to perform orbit determination), constraints will be able to be applied to the semi-major axis.
 The prior imposed on $a$ ranges from 0.001~pc to twice the true semi-major axis.